kalaimani-balu/json-to-xml-converter/README.md

 # JSON To XML Converter

-This library provides REST API for converting JSON file to XML file with following format specification.
+This library provides REST API for converting the data from JSON to XML with following format specification.
 Here is an example conversion from JSON to XML,

 JSON input:
 ```json